codedx/codedx-kubernetes/setup/core/docs/db/use-rds-for-code-dx-database.md

 Provision a new Amazon RDS database instance using the MariaDB database engine by following the [installation instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html).

 Before using your new database, you must make it compatible with Code Dx by adjusting its configuration.
 Follow the [Create a DB Parameter Group instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html#USER_WorkingWithParamGroups.Creating) to create a new DB Parameter Group named codedx-recommendations.
-Then edit the parameters of your new group by using the [Modifying Parameters in a DB Paramete Group instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html#USER_WorkingWithParamGroups.Modifying) to set the following parameter values:
+Then edit the parameters of your new group by using the [Modifying Parameters in a DB Parameter Group instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html#USER_WorkingWithParamGroups.Modifying) to set the following parameter values:

 - optimizer_search_depth=0
 - character_set_server=utf8mb4